 Times are changing, which is particularly visible in IT and if someone does not want to wake up with a hand in the potty, they must keep their finger on the pulse.
 I put it on the cloud a few years ago and today I see that it was a particularly good decision.
 Especially now, in the time of crisis coming, I have such an internal conviction that the skills and knowledge I have will allow me to stay afloat if something went wrong.

 A modern IT department is not necessarily a lot of money.
 A simple example.
 For most small companies you don’t need to buy Office 365 E5 right away.
 The company I work for uses Office 365 Business Premium (Microsoft 365 Business Standard according to the new name) and it is sufficient.
 Of course, some minimum requirements must be met but it is certainly cheaper than putting several hundred thousand on servers.
 Of course, I can imagine scenarios where the cloud can be a problem, e.g. for some R&D companies.
-However for 99% of companies, it is a better solution in all respects, with all its disadvantages.
+However, for 99% of companies, it is a better solution in all respects, with all its disadvantages.

 Someone will ask why?
 For a quite simple reason, if you have or start a small business, you must manage your resources very sensibly.
 In the case of Office 365 for a small amount, you get everything you need at the beginning.
 I don’t want to go into details, just go to the Microsoft website.
 And someone may like it, others may like it less, but directory services, mailbox, email, Outlook, Excel, etc. is a company standard.
 As part of your monthly subscription, you have everything you need.
 And you don’t have to have an army of people to do it.
 I know what I am talking about because I am doing this alone every day.
 In a company that has offices on three continents.
 I will write about it in detail another time.
 Alright, What about software installation?
 Who are you installing all these computers in China or somewhere?
 Do you do it yourself?

-Intune or every admin’s dream
+Intune is every admin’s dream

 Office 365 is great, but it wouldn’t solve the problem of installing and configuring hardware in remote locations by itself.
 Therefore, the second element is Enterprise Mobility + Security (EMS).
 Of course, there are also different licenses here, but for a start, the basic version is enough.
 The EMS includes Intune, which does all the magic for me.
 Because when a new employee appears in an office at the other end of the world, a nice lady in the office gives him a new computer, tells him to turn it on and log in with his work account.
 And that’s all!
 All settings, policies, applications will be installed and configured.
 After some time, the computer appears in the Intune console and I have full control over it.
 EMS also has some other useful functionalities, but I will also try to write soon.
+It means that the modern IT department structure does not really on many IT specialists.
+You need much less as many tasks can be automated.

 Where’s the user support?